lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 o  Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, allows to interleave fragments that correspond to different IPv6 datagrams.

 o  Message Integrity Check (MIC).
 It is computed by the sender over the complete IPv6 packet before fragmentation by using the TBD algorithm.
-The MIC allows the receiver to check for errors in the reassembled IPv6 packet, while it also enables compressing the UDP checksum by use of SCHC.
+The MIC allows the receiver to check errors in the reassembled IPv6 packet, while it also enables compressing the UDP checksum by use of SCHC compression.

 o  Bitmap.
-The bitmap is a sequence of bits included in the ACK for a given window, that provides feedback on whether each fragment of the current window has been received or not.
+The bitmap is a sequence of bits included in the ACK for a given window, each bit in the Bitmap identifies a fragment.
+It provides feedback on whether each fragment of the current window has been received or not.

 ## Formats